LF-digitala-kanaler/LFDS/content/components/web/typography/headings.md

 ---
 template: ComponentPage
 title: Headings
-intro: We have two types of headlines - LF Rubrik and Intro Cond Bold.
+intro: We have two types of headline - normal headings and hero display headings.
-description: We have two types of headlines - LF Rubrik and Intro Cond Bold.
+description: We have two types of headline - normal headings and hero display headings.
 previewImage: /img/headings.svg
 category: Typography
 tabs: